Benevolent & Protective Order Of Elks Of The Usa

 How does Benevolent & Protective Order Of Elks Of The Usa spend its money?

 Benevolent & Protective Order Of Elks Of The Usa directs 70% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 10%.
+This meets the 65% industry benchmark.

 Are donations to Benevolent & Protective Order Of Elks Of The Usa tax-deductible?